maazu/deepJSCC-feedback/README.md

 print(os.getcwd())
 !ls
 ```
-By defaut google collab run in /content in order save our progress, we will store the data in our google drive. <br>
+By defaut google collab run in /content in order save our progress, we will store all the data into our google drive. <br>
 Run this code to mount your google drive
 <br>
 ```
 from google.colab import drive drive.mount('/content/drive')
 ```
-Once the drive is mounted you will drive folder in the files sections
+Once the drive is mounted you will drive see a new folder in the files sections on left side of the window.
-change your current working directory by running this code cell
+You will now need to change your current working directory by running this code cell

 ```
 %cd /content/drive/My Drive/Colab Notebooks/